 - to receive services from you or the organisation which employs you.

-In addition to the Primary Purpose, we may use the personal information we collect and you consent to us using your personal information to:
+In addition to the Primary Purpose, we may use the personal information we collect and you consent to us using your personal information for the following purposes (Secondary Purpose

-- provide you with news about any products and services;
+- to provide you with news about any products and services;

-- send you marketing and promotional material that you may be interested in;
+- to send you marketing and promotional material that you may be interested in;

-- communicate with you, including by email, telephone and mail;
+- to communicate with you, including by email, telephone and mail;

-- manage and enhance products or your experience on our Website and domains;
+- to manage and enhance products or your experience on our Website and domains;

 - as required or permitted by any law.